 Removal of ‘Rameses Revenge’ attraction and relocation of the existing Flying Jumbos ride, and development of a new drop tower attraction including new queuing walkways, new entrance portal, theming, associated hard and soft landscaping and incidental works– Planning Documents

-The new attraction is stated as being planned for a 2021 opening in the documents.
+Plans indicated a targeted opening of 2021.
 This is due to the fact that a few things must happen before this is possible.
-The Flying Jumbo’s ride which sits behind Rameses Revenge must be relocated.
-This will be moved to behind the Adventure Point Gift Shop as part of the enabling works.
+The Flying Jumbos will take flight once more.
+Planned to take up a new home behind the Adventure Point Gift Shop as part of the enabling works.

-The plans detail the drop tower will be 25m in height and seat 16 passengers.
+The plans detailed the drop tower would be 25m in height and seat 16 passengers.
 The ride will then lift riders to the top of the tower before releasing guests to freefall down the tower.
-Set to feature heavy Crocodile Head theming, thought to be linked to Egyptian deity Sobek.
+Set to feature heavy Crocodile Head theming.
+Thought to be linked to the Egyptian deity, Sobek.
 The ride looks set to be a true spectacle and a worthy replacement for Rameses Revenge.

 December 19th 2020

 In what will likely be our final update of the year, we’ve decided to go out with a bang!
 Here we have our biggest update to date!
 Huge progress has been made on the site of the new for 2021 attraction, Croc Drop.
 Please be aware that all of the following photo’s were taken from publicly accessible locations at the park whilst following all of the park’s rules.